Haut-Rhin: Economy

 Haut-Rhin is one of the richest French départements.
 Mulhouse is the home of the Stellantis Mulhouse Plant automobile factory, where the Peugeot 2008 and Peugeot 508 are currently built.
 The lowest unemployment rate in France can be found in the Southern Sundgau region (approximately 2%).
 The countryside is marked by hills.
 Many Haut-Rhinois work in Switzerland, especially in the chemical industries of Basel, but commute from France where living costs are lower.
 However, the region does have some of France's worst socio-economic inequalities; Mulhouse has long been one of France's poorest major cities.

 Law

 Alsace and the adjacent Moselle department have a legal system slightly different from the rest of France.
-The statutes in question date from the period 1871 - 1919 when the area was part of the German Empire.
-With the return of Alsace-Lorraine to France in 1919, Paris accepted that Alsace and Moselle should retain some local laws in respect of certain matters, especially with regard to hunting, economic life, local government relationships, health insurance and social rights.
+The statutes in question date from the period 1871–1919 when the area was part of the German Empire.
+With the return of Alsace-Lorraine to France by the Treaty of Versailles in 1919, Paris accepted that Alsace and Moselle should retain some local laws in respect of certain matters, especially with regard to hunting, economic life, local government relationships, health insurance and social rights.
 It includes notably the absence of any formal separation between church and state: several mainstream denominations of the Christian church benefit from state funding, in contrast to principles applied in the rest of France.